 We recommend reading: Christmas in Japan – How do the Japanese celebrate Kurisumasu?

-Easter is unknown to the population
+Easter is unknown by the population

-Valentine's Day in Japan already involves the exchange of chocolates and take place in February and March.
+Valentine's Day in Japan already involves the exchange of chocolates and takes place in February and March.
 What about another holiday involving chocolates?
 Not to mention that at the beginning of April there is another event called Hanami.